-\begin{exas} It is shown in \cite{AS2021} that the abstract game $\G(X,Y)$ restricts, in the case of the arboreal categories $\RTk(\sg)$, $\RPk(\sg)$ and $\RMk(\sg)$, to the usual $k$-round Ehrenfeucht-\Fraisse, $k$-pebble and $k$-round bisimulation games, respectively. \end{exas}
+\begin{exas} It is shown in \cite{AS2021} that the abstract game $\G(X,Y)$ coincides, in the case of the arboreal categories $\RTk(\sg)$, $\RPk(\sg)$ and $\RMk(\sg)$, with the usual $k$-round Ehrenfeucht-\Fraisse, $k$-pebble, and $k$-round bisimulation games, respectively. \end{exas}

 The following straightforward observation makes precise the translation between back-and-forth systems and back-and-forth games. \begin{lem} Two objects $X,Y$ of an arboreal category $\C$ are back-and-forth equivalent if, and only if, Duplicator has a winning strategy in the game $\G(X,Y)$. \end{lem} \begin{proof} Clearly, if $\B=\{\br{m_i,n_i}\mid i\in I\}$ is a back-and-forth system between $X$ and $Y$, then the plays in the set